 We may from time to time make written or oral "forward-looking statements," including statements contained in our filings with the Securities and Exchange Commission ("SEC").
-These forward-looking statements may be included in this quarterly report to shareholders and in other communications by the Company, which are made in good faith by us pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements may be included in this quarterly report and in other communications by the Company, which are made in good faith by us pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.

 These forward-looking statements include statements about our beliefs, plans, objectives, goals, expectations, anticipations, estimates and intentions, that are subject to significant risks and uncertainties, and are subject to change based on various factors, some of which are beyond our control.
 The words "may," "could," "should," "would," "believe," "anticipate," "estimate," "expect," "intend," "plan," and similar expressions are intended to identify forward-looking statements.
-The following factors, among others, could cause our financial performance to differ materially from the plans, objectives, goals, expectations, anticipations, estimates and intentions expressed in the forward-looking statements:
+The following factors, as well as those discussed under Item 1A.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended September 30, 2012, filed with the Securities and Exchange Commission, among others, could cause our financial performance to differ materially from the plans, objectives, goals, expectations, anticipations, estimates and intentions expressed in the forward-looking statements:

-- the strength of the U.S. economy in general and the strength of the local economies in which we conduct operations; - the effects of, and changes in, trade, monetary and fiscal policies and laws, including interest rate policies of the Federal Reserve Board; - the effects of, and changes in, foreign and military policy of the United States Government; inflation, interest rate, market and monetary fluctuations; - the timely development and acceptance of our new products and services and the perceived overall value of these products and services by users, including the features, pricing and quality compared to competitors' products and services; - the willingness of users to substitute competitors' products and services for our products and services; - our success in gaining regulatory approval of our products, services and branching locations, when required; - the impact of changes in financial services' laws and regulations, including laws concerning taxes, banking, securities and insurance; - technological changes; - acquisitions and dispositions; - changes in consumer spending and saving habits; - our success at managing the risks involved in our business; and - changes in the fair value or economic value of, impairments of, and risks associated with the Bank's investments in real estate owned, mortgage backed securities and other assets.
+- the strength of the U.S. economy in general and the strength of the local economies in which we conduct operations; - the effects of, and changes in, trade, monetary and fiscal policies and laws, including interest rate policies of the Federal Reserve Board; - the effects of, and changes in, foreign and military policy of the United States Government; inflation, interest rate, market and monetary fluctuations; - the timely development and acceptance of our new products and services and the perceived overall value of these products and services by users, including the features, pricing and quality compared to competitors' products and services; - the willingness of users to substitute competitors' products and services for our products and services; - our success in gaining regulatory approval of our products, services and branching locations, when required; - the impact of changes in financial services' laws and regulations, including laws concerning taxes, banking, securities and insurance: - technological changes; - acquisitions and dispositions; - changes in consumer spending and saving habits; - our success at managing the risks involved in our business; and - changes in the fair value or economic value of, impairments of, and risks associated with the Bank's investments in real estate owned, mortgage backed securities and other assets.

 This list of important factors is not all-inclusive.
 We do not undertake to update any forward-looking statement, whether written or oral, that may be made from time to time by or on behalf of the Company or the Bank.
 For further discussion of these factors, see "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended September 30, 2011, filed with the Securities and Exchange Commission, and in our Quarterly Reports, if applicable.
+Risk Factors" in our Annual Report on Form 10-K for the year ended September 30, 2012, filed with the Securities and Exchange Commission, and in our Quarterly Reports, if applicable.